‘Hidden Figures,’ untold stories

-“Humans are storytelling species,” she said.
+“Humans are a storytelling species,” she said.
 “And stories matter.”

 The idea for the book came from a visit to her parents’ house seven years ago, when her father talked about the women he worked with at NASA and their unrecognized work.
 Shetterly’s husband asked why he had never heard of them.